shanerowden/bbatch/README.md

 {'us-ascii', 'binary'}
 ```

-Thanks for lookig at it.
+Thanks for looking at it.
 Open to suggestion, correction, review, etc.
 Refer to [bdata.py functions](https://github.com/shanerowden/bbatch/blob/master/bdata.py) to see how I did this.